• Latest

 0

 The PEACE Cable seeks to provide faster and more stable communication services connecting Africa, Europe, and Asia.
+This new cable will connect France to Pakistan via the Europe-Asia route and Mombasa, Kenya.

-Through Indian Ocean route, it will provide the most direct connectivity route from Asia and East Africa to Europe.
+Through the Indian Ocean route, it will provide the most direct connectivity route from Asia and East Africa to Europe.
 This will minimize existing communication delays between the continents.

-Impressive speeds
+Impressive Speeds

+The 15,000 km long PEACE cable has high speeds of 200 Gbps per single wavelength with a total capacity of 192 Tbps.
 It gives Kenya a strategic boost with respect to more flexible and secure digital connection options as well as stable data access.

-The continued growth in consumer demand for connectivity and data will unlock new markets for co-location data centers, content development networks and Over-the-Top service providers in the country.
+The continued growth in consumer demand for connectivity and data will unlock new markets for co-location data centers, content development networks, and over-the-top service providers in the country.

 Telkom’s CEO Mr. Mugo Kibati told the press that investment in submarine cables is of strategic importance to Telkom.